sara-sabr/ITStrategy/_pages/en/security-assessment-automation-lessons-learned.md

 Currently, SA&As are conducted late in the development cycle, typically after significant updates to IT solutions.
 This is counter to a "Security by Design" approach and contributes to a growing backlog of IT security compliance requests, slowing down the release process and often pushing IT solutions to production with unresolved security risks.
 Addressing risks earlier would not only enhance overall security posture and compliance but also allow teams to receive early, rapid feedback, enabling them to quickly address vulnerabilities.

-Innovations in technology, such as Large Language Models (LLMs) (a type of Generative AI), have the potential to automate these reviews, streamlining the process, minimizing manual labor, cutting costs, and allowing IT Security Analysts to concentrate on other critical and more complicated tasks.
+Innovations in technology, such as Large Language Models (LLMs) (a type of Generative AI), have the potential to automate these reviews, streamlining the process, minimizing manual labour, cutting costs, and allowing IT Security Analysts to concentrate on other critical and more complicated tasks.

 It is possible that LLMs could even increase the productivity of security practitioners and security assessors by mapping and documenting security control evidence to each applicable security control and providing the appropriate description of the implementation of the security control for evaluation purposes.
 Success would depend on the accuracy of the documentation or evidence that is compiled by project teams for each security control.
 Given that some evidence is image based with screen captures of system settings, the LLM would need to understand images.